The Jennifer Aniston Salad is fresh, crunchy, and packed with plant-based protein. Enjoy this light, gluten free salad as a healthy lunch or dinner.

 Not THAT Salad

-If you’re a Friends television show fanatic then you probably know that Jennifer Aniston says she ate the same salad every day for 10 years with co-stars Courteney Cox and Lisa Kudrow while filming the series.
-THIS Jennifer Aniston Salad is not THAT Jennifer Aniston Salad.
+If you’re a Friends television show fanatic then you probably know that Jennifer Aniston reports that she ate the same salad every day for 10 years with co-stars Courteney Cox and Lisa Kudrow while filming the series.

-The salad she ate on set was a Cobb Salad, while this one is a riff on tabbouleh.
-Years ago she shared a photo of it on Instagram with the caption “My perfect salad” and listed off the ingredients inside her bowl.
+The salad Jen ate on the set of Friends was a Cobb Salad, while this salad is a riff on a tabbouleh.
+She shared it years ago on Instagram with the caption “My perfect salad”, and was nice enough to also list the ingredients that were inside her bowl.

-- Chickpeas: Chickpeas, also called garbanzo beans, are high in fiber and protein.
-I use low-sodium canned chickpeas for convenience.
+- Chickpeas: also called garbanzo beans, are high in fiber and protein.
+I use canned chickpeas for convenience.

-- Feta Cheese: Crumbled feta cheese adds tangy flavor that you can really pick out in each bite.
-If you’d like to keep the salad dairy free and vegan, you can use vegan feta (or leave it out).
-I’ve heard VioLife brand of vegan feta is amazing.
+- Feta Cheese: adds tangy flavor to this easy, healthy salad.
+If you’d like to keep the salad dairy free and vegan, you can use vegan feta or simply leave it out.

-- Lemon Dressing: While Jen chose not to dress her salad, or at least didn’t mention it in her Instagram post, I think a super simple combination of lemon juice, extra virgin olive oil, salt, pepper, and a drizzle of honey brightens up the whole dish.
+- Lemon Dressing: While Jen didn’t mention a specific dressing in her Instagram post, I think a simple combination of lemon juice, extra virgin olive oil, salt, pepper, plus a drizzle of honey brightens up the whole dish.

 Great for Meal Prep

-Personally I think the quinoa and chickpea salad is totally satisfying on its own, but feel free to pair with grilled or roasted chicken, roasted or sauteed shrimp, a sizzling grilled steak, or even a sliced avocado to add healthy fats.
-YASS!
+Personally I think this quinoa and chickpea salad is totally satisfying on its own, but feel free to pair it with additional protein / healthy fats.
+Here are some ideas:

 Fresh, crunchy, and healthy to boot, I hope you’ll give this gorgeous salad a try!
 Let’s get to it.